Public Art Opportunities

 The Public Art Guidelines for Developers shows developers how to commission an artist, meet industry best practice and get the best value for money from a developer contribution.

-These Guidelines should be read in conjunction with the Georges River Council Public Art Policy, which outlines Georges River Council’s vision for creating a built environment that has vibrancy, originality, creativity and sense of local character.
+Read these Guidelines with the Georges River Council Public Art Policy.
+It outlines the Council's vision for a vibrant, original, and creative built environment that reflects the local character.

 Connect with us